pdjr-signalk/pdjr-skplugin-switchbank/README.md

-# signalk-switchbank
+# pdjr-skplugin-switchbank

 Operate N2K relay output switch banks.

 This project implements a plugin for the
 [Signal K Node server](https://github.com/SignalK/signalk-server-node).

-__signalk-switchbank__ extends Signal K's native switch bank support by providing a mechanism for operating switch bank relay modules (using PGN 127502) in response to PUT requests addressed to switch bank paths under the plugin's control.
+__pdjr-skplugin-switchbank__ extends Signal K's native switch bank support by providing a mechanism for operating switch bank relay modules (using PGN 127502) in response to PUT requests addressed to switch bank paths under the plugin's control.